thejacobian/vrp-coding-challenge/README.md

 # vrp-coding-challenge

-Looks for local ./trainingProblems/problem1.txt and runs via cmd line "node index.js" and prints desired route formats to the command line.
-It does not currently take into account dropoff points only pickup points.
+Runs via cmd line "node index.js" and will accept input file from dir ./trainingProblems/ with python evaluator script; then prints desired route formats to the command line.
+It does not currently take into account dropoff points only pickup points, but there is some experimentation with an external mapbox node-or-tools package that supposedly does support pickups and deliveries arrays.